-Combining my love of bicycle touring, fitness tech, and software development, I’ve embarked upon a new project.
+Combining bicycle touring, fitness tech, and software development, I’ve embarked upon a virtual tour around Lake Superior.
 Although cycling around Lake Superior is definitely still on my bucket list, the advent of immersive indoor cycling applications such as Zwift and Rouvy presented the potential for a “virtual” tour that I can undertake until the opportunity for the real tour comes around.
+Sort of a “practice run” done in the comfort of my home.
 Here’s as far as I’ve (virtually) gotten.

 There really is something surprisingly immersive with this approach.
 The realistic (albeit virtual) speed based on your power output, the gradient changes reproduced by the trainer, and the quality of the satellite imagery definitely creates a sense of realism.
 It will be interesting to see if there’s a feeling of deja-vu when the opportunity to do this tour in real life comes around.

 The technical stuff for those interested in how it’s being done

 - Define the route using Google Maps.
 The route is created on numerous “layers” that each represent a typical day for the actual tour (approximately 60-80 miles.)